MarjanRn/chutes-and-ladders/README.md

-# chutes-and-ladders
+# Chute and Ladders Game
-This code is an implementation of Ladders and Chute Game.
+This code is an implementation of the classic "Ladders and Chute" Game.
+It simulates 2-4 players and generates proper outputs.

-_there can be 2 to 4 players.
+* there can be 2 to 4 players.
-_the spinner dimensions could be between 1 to 6.
+* the spinner dimensions could be between 1 to 6.

+## Getting started
+You simply can run the game with default values by running the main class.

+### Note
+There is also a GameServices class defined that can be used for reading parameters from input console